sliang11/PU-Shapelets/README.md

 == Note to users ==

-To accelerate DTW computation for P-1NN, we have applied GPU acceleration.
-Therefore, you will need GPU and CUDA Toolkit to run the P-1NN algorithms.

-In our output files, if an algorithm fails to a stopping point, or fails to classify any example as being positive, its precision and F-scores may be set to -1.

 We have provided two sample datasets.
 For more datasets, please download them from the UCR archive:

 	Yanping Chen, Eamonn Keogh, Bing Hu, Nurjahan Begum, Anthony Bagnall, Abdullah Mueen and Gustavo Batista (2015).